 Lab Resources - The frog dissection gallery is a good resource for teachers and students to review the parts of the frog.
 I also encourage my students to try to discover the answers to their questions before asking for help.
 I have resources such as lab manuals and frog dissection guides laying around the lab.
 When students ask me questions, I require them to at least have a book open to the appropriate page to show me they tried to find the answer on their own.
 Remember that dissection is a learning process and part of the objectives should be to teach students to become independent learners.
 Younger students may need more help than older students.

 Safety Considerations - students must wear safety goggles, frogs will sometimes spray fluid when you cut them and this fluid can be painful if it enters the eyes.
 If this happens, use eyewash and liberally flush eye with water.
 Latex gloves are preferred, but not entirely necessary.
 Students should wash hands even if they wore gloves.
+Your district may have additional rules about dissections and safety (some may require parental permission.)

 Classroom Management - this can be a stressful time for teachers because students can get very excited and forget classroom rules.
 When you're helping one student, another may be throwing frog guts at their neighbors.
 Address these issues before you start the lab and make clear that horseplay will not be tolerated.
 Be prepared to enforce this.
 I typically end up removing a student from the class the first day, this student must do the alternate assignment in the hall.
-It sounds harsh, but if you're willing to give a bunch of 15 year olds scalpels, then be prepared to be very stern to ensure the safety of all of your students.
+It sounds harsh, but if you're willing to give a freshmen scalpels, then be prepared to be very stern to ensure the safety of all of your students.

 Grading - the dissection can be difficult to grade.
 I usually grade the questions and labelings from the Frog Dissection Handout and also give them a paricipation grade based on how well they did the lab, such as cutting the frog, cleaning up, and working well with others.
 Finally, students get a lab test over the frog where frogs have been set up and tagged; students move from station to station to identify the structures that have been pinned.

 Students are free to look up information on the web, but I do not want them to take a shortcut by just coping answers from a posted key.
 For that reason, I do not share keys on biologycorner.
-You can purchase akey from Teachers Pay Teachers, for 1.00.
-This is just simply a way for me to limit access to students, and it helps with hosting costs.

 None of the answers are that difficult, and most biology teachers (or science teachers) should have little difficulty answering the questions on the guide.
 Students, to answer the questions, you simply need to read carefully, the answers are in the instructions.